leamare/nixie-clock-experiment/README.md

 # Nixie Divergence Meter Experiment

-A thing I did for Kagaku Adventure fan blog.
+A thing I did for Kagaku Adventure fan blog (in ~2014-2016? not sure).

 It is inspired by divergence meter in the Steins;Gate series.